coinbase/coinbase-ruby/README.md

 ### Check bitcoin prices

-Check the buy or sell price by passing a `quantity` of bitcoin that you'd like to buy or sell.
+Check the `buy_price` or `sell price` by passing a `quantity` of bitcoin that you'd like to buy or sell.
 This price includes Coinbase's fee of 1% and the bank transfer fee of $0.15.
+You can check the current `spot_price` as well, but this method cannot be passed a quantity.

+The `buy_price` and `sell_price` per Bitcoin will increase and decrease respectively as `quantity` increases.
+This per unit price differential is driven by the BTC [market depth](http://en.wikipedia.org/wiki/Market_depth).

 ```ruby
 coinbase.buy_price(1).format